python/typing_extensions/doc/index.rst

    .. versionchanged:: 4.16.0

-      The implementation of this class has been updated to conform to the accepted version of :pep:`661`.
+      The implementation of this class has been updated to conform to the accepted version of :pep:`661`:

-      Now supports pickle and will be reduced as a singleton.
+      - Sentinels can now be pickled.
+They are reduced as singletons, which means that they also preserve their identity when copied or deep-copied.
-      Renamed from `Sentinel` to `sentinel`, `Sentinel` is deprecated.
+      - `Sentinel` has been renamed to `sentinel`. `Sentinel` is retained as a soft-deprecated alias, for backwards compatibility.
-      Automatic `repr` string no longer has angle brackets.
+      - The default repr of a sentinel `X = sentinel("X")` is now `X`, rather than `<X>`.
-      `repr` as a positional argument is deprecated.
+      - Passing `repr` as a positional argument to the constructor is deprecated.
-      `name` as a keyword is deprecated.
+      - Passing `name` as a keyword argument to the constructor is deprecated.
-      Subclassing and attribute assignment are deprecated.
+      - Subclassing `sentinel` is deprecated.
+      - Assigning arbitrary attributes to a sentinel is deprecated.

 Pure aliases